 Why would you want more lavender?
 Well, why wouldn’t you!
 It has the most delightful scent that is beloved in aromatherapy.
 It is known for its relaxing and calming properties, helping to ease stress and insomnia.

-Beyond aromatherapy, it also has a delicate floral taste that I adore in cooking!
-Believe it or not, some people propagate lavender just for culinary purposes!
+Beyond aromatherapy, it also has a delicate floral taste that I adore in cooking.
+Believe it or not, some people propagate lavender just for culinary purposes.

 If you’re here already, I’m sure I don’t have to convince you how awesome lavender is.
 But I will never miss out on an opportunity to gush about one of my favourite plants.
 So without further ado, here is everything you need to know about how to propagate lavender.

-How to Grow Lavender from Cuttings
+How to Propagate Lavender from Cuttings

 If you want lavender, you can easily get a whole garden full of the herb from a single plant.
 The best way to propagate lavender is by taking stem cuttings.
 The first step to getting a successful lavender cutting is by making the right selection.

 On the lavender plant, you will see softwood and hardwood.
 You want to trim softwood only.
 It is lighter in colour and more flexible than hardwood.
-This is the newer growth and it will root easier.
+This is the newer growth, and it will root easier.